Table of Contents

 - Search Results: define how the search results will appear

 The Source section of the view settings states what records are being used in the view.
 For example, “This search is summarizing Project records.”
-Here you can also set internal filets, sort and limit the number of records being displayed.
+Here you can also set internal filters, sort and limit the number of records being displayed.

 In the source section, you can: